-Starting with a high quality print of an approved Bouguereau head or (partial) figure painting at the working size, participants will learn to do an initial transfer onto their panel, allowing them to focus on painting techniques.
-Throughout the course, participants will learn the careful drawing and under-painting/over-painting methods that Bouguereau used to achieve brilliant 3-dimensional illusionism, atmosphere, and very fine rendering.
+Starting with an approved Bouguereau painting, participants will learn the careful drawing and under-painting/over-painting methods that Bouguereau used to achieve brilliant 3-dimensional illusionism, atmosphere, and very fine rendering.

-Full workshop price is $600, and a $200 deposit is required to save your easel.
-The balance will be due on the first day of the workshop.
+Full workshop price is $600, and a $200 deposit is required to reserve your space; the balance will be due the first day of the workshop.

 Each participant gets lots of one-on-one attention from our superb instructors.
 ARA instructors teach year round so, unlike many artists who offer summer/holiday workshops our instructors are professional teachers as well as successful award-winning artists.
 Whether you are an award-winning experienced artist or have never painted before, our instructors will tailor to your skill level.